JustinChavez/streamlit-chat-tutorials/README.md

 7. Fill out the new environment variables file with your keys

-8. Make a file called `app.py` to follow alongside the video tutorial and run using
+8. `app.py` contains the code we built in the video.
+Feel free to clear the file and follow along.
+Run it with:
 ```
 streamlit run app.py
 ```